docutils/docutils/docutils/docs/eps/ep-template.rst

 References
 ==========

 ..
-A collection of URLs used as references through the proposal.
+A collection of footnotes and references.

 Copyright